carlobonamico/clean-code-design-principles-in-action/kata/clean-code-design-principles-kata.md

 * also, in-app mocking

+## How to keep track of what you do and what's missing
+* Write it down
+* comment it with temporary comments
+* code it!

-# LAB: outline an implementation plan
+# LAB 4 - outline an implementation plan
 Define the main structure
 Split in sub-tastks with post-its
 Discuss the optimal order